Health Geoinformatics — Certificate

-- Use principles of geospatial information science as they relate to health research and practice.
+- Apply principles of geospatial information science to health research and practice;

-- Use state-of-the-art GIS software applications and techniques for accessing the spatially defined health information for building related, useful geodatabases.
+- Use state-of-the-art GIS software and techniques for accessing the spatially defined health information for building useful geodatabases;

-- Competently apply geospatial technology and methods in at least one key area of health geographics, such as disease mapping, tracking and assessment of environmental hazards and exposure, health planning and policy, community health, health education and communication, analysis of access to health services, or health-care geographics.
+- Competently apply geospatial technology and methods in at least one key area of health geographics, such as disease mapping, tracking and assessment of environmental hazards exposure, health planning and policy, population health, health education and communication, and analysis of access to health services;

 - Implement and manage health GIS projects in government, nongovernment, and community settings.